FAQchock full of all kinds of helpful info

 How much should I budget for tips?

-Tips are not required on any of our tours.
-However, it is customary in Latin and South America to offer a tip for exceptional service.
+Tips are not required but are highly encouraged.
 Guides, porters, horse handlers, cooks, and other trekking staff all work for a set wage per trip.
 They are not on salary and many of these employees have families back home and travel great distances to get to work.
 Many have farms that they tend to in the off season, working on treks only to help their families financially.
 While tipping is not required, it is highly encouraged, as these dedicated professionals work very hard to bring you a pleasant, culturally and historically interesting experience.
 Your guide will explain the typical tipping system should you choose to partake in it.Tipping amounts vary widely, though some travelers report that ~$5-$10/ day for your guide and ~$1-$3/ day for your driver is common.
 Other travelers tip their guides 10% of the trek cost and chip in $5-10 dollars each for the staff.
 Still other travelers opt to bring small gifts from their home to give to service providers or local children along the way.
 And sometimes trekkers end up leaving their gear with guides if they wish.

 How safe is Peru?